 It's nothing serious.

-But the reality is, you know what, at the end of the day, I'm somewhat confident, hopeful that things are gonna work out better than maybe what a lot of people think.
+At the end of the day, I'm somewhat confident, hopeful that things are going to work out better than maybe what a lot of people think.

 And if they don't work out that way, then you know what?

-We're all gonna pay a price.
+We're all going to pay a price.

-How about we all just keep in mind the bigger prize, which is never Hillary?
+How about we all just keep in mind the bigger prize, which is never Hillary.

 I can't keep track anymore.